-This policy was developed to provide an opportunity for EMSL line staff to pursue and develop their own research programs outside of their roles as scientific consultants for users.
+This policy was developed to provide an opportunity for EMSL line staff to pursue and develop their own research programs outside their roles as scientific consultants for users.
 EMSL staff submit proposals to utilize EMSL resources using the EMSL Staff Time proposal mechanism.
 These proposals are subject to internal safety and management reviews only, and participants on EMSL Staff Time proposals will not be counted as users.
-Staff time proposals are valid for up to three fiscal years.
+Staff time proposals are valid for up to three FYs.
 This mechanism does not replace user proposals by PNNL staff who pay EMSL staff to run the experiments on their behalf (Contracted Time Proposals).

-The EMSL Staff Time proposal mechanism can also be used by active joint appointees in the Environmental Molecular Sciences Division.
-Staff Time projects are subject to EMSL's data management policy detailed in section 12.
+The EMSL Staff Time proposal mechanism can also be used by active joint appointees in the EMSD.
+Staff Time projects are subject to EMSL's data management policy detailed in Section 12.0.

-Although up to 20% of available instrument time is set aside for EMSL staff time utilization, EMSL staff will make a reasonable effort to rearrange schedules to accommodate external users' needs with the assumption that onsite staff and users can more easily adjust their schedules if needed.
+Although up to 20% of available instrument time is set aside for EMSL staff time utilization, EMSL staff will make a reasonable effort to rearrange schedules to accommodate external users' needs with the assumption that on-site staff and users can more easily adjust their schedules if needed.